Provision of postal services

 - certificate issued by a relevant tax authority proving that the notifying person has no arrears with the Czech tax authorities and Czech customs authorities, except any outstanding amount with permitted payment deferment or division of the payment into instalments,

-- document proving that a legal entity was established or constituted, if the entity has not yet been incorporated (entered on the Commercial Register), or document proving that the legal entity is registered in a relevant register other than the Commercial Register, if it is already incorporated.
-For a foreign legal entity: a certificate of incorporation (extract from the Commercial Register or a similar register maintained in the state where the entity has its registered office), and a document proving that an undertaking is being operated outside the Czech Republic; a document on the operation of an undertaking outside the Czech Republic is not required from a legal entity having its registered office, administration centre or place of business in a Member State of the European Union; no such certificate may be older than three months,
+- document proving that a legal entity was established or constituted, if the entity has not yet been incorporated (entered on the Public Register), or document proving that the legal entity is registered in a relevant register other than the Public Register, if it is already incorporated.
+For a foreign legal entity: a certificate of incorporation (extract from the Public Register or a similar register maintained in the state where the entity has its registered office), and a document proving that an undertaking is being operated outside the Czech Republic; a document on the operation of an undertaking outside the Czech Republic is not required from a legal entity having its registered office, administration centre or place of business in a Member State of the European Union; no such certificate may be older than three months,

 - document proving permanent residency of a foreign natural person, if permanent residency has been granted to such a person.
 For a foreign natural person establishing in the Czech Republic an organisational unit of a business: a document proving that such a person has a business outside the Czech Republic and a document on its operation.
 A document on the operation of a business outside the Czech Republic is not required from a natural person who is a citizen of a Member State of the European Union,